-Dan Nicholson is responsible for the design, development, and testing of GM’s global propulsion systems, overseeing seven engineering centers in seven countries.
+Nicholson is responsible for the design, development, and testing of GM’s global propulsion systems, overseeing seven engineering centers in seven countries.
 Previously, he was executive director of powertrain controllers, software, and calibration.
-He also served as VP of quality, and VP of Global Propulsion Systems (formerly GM Powertrain) engineering in Europe from 2008 to 2010.
-Another previous title includes executive director of powertrain integration in Europe, and chief engineer and program manager for GM’s small- and big-block engine programs.
+He also served as VP of quality, and VP of Global Propulsion Systems engineering in Europe.
+Previously he was executive director of powertrain integration in Europe, and chief engineer and program manager for GM’s small- and big-block engine programs.

 Vice President, Cadillac China

-Andreas Schaaf reports directly to Cadillac Global President Johan de Nysschen and has operational responsibility for the China Cadillac business.
-He continues as a member of the Cadillac leadership team.
+Schaaf is a member of the Cadillac leadership team and has operational responsibility for the China Cadillac business.
+He reports directly to Cadillac Global President Steve Carlisle.
 Prior to this role, Schaaf served as VP, Cadillac Europe.
-Schaaf started his career at BMW AG in 1996 in product controlling, product management, and strategy.
-He then moved to management and leadership positions in central marketing and sales for the Asia Pacific, Africa, and Eastern Europe regions.
+Schaaf began his career at BMW AG in 1996 in product controlling, product management, and strategy.
+He became VP of sales and marketing in South Korea, and then, as president of BMW Group India, he introduced the Mini brand in the subcontinent.

 Vice President, GM Global Design

-Michael Simcoe had been VP of GM international design since 2014.
-In that role, he led GM’s production and advanced studios in Korea, Australia, and India.
-Simcoe joined GM in 1983 as a designer at Holden in Australia.
+Simcoe had been vice president of GM international design since 2014.
+He joined GM in 1983 as a designer at Holden in Australia.
 In 2003, as executive director of Asia Pacific design, he led the development of the new GM Korea design operations.
-Simcoe later became executive director of North American exterior design and was responsible for critical and commercial successes like the GMC Terrain, Buick LaCrosse, Chevrolet Camaro and Equinox, and Cadillac CTS.
+Simcoe later became executive director of North American exterior design, and was responsible for critical and commercial successes like the GMC Terrain, Buick LaCrosse, Chevrolet Camaro and Equinox, and Cadillac CTS.

 Vice President, Global Customer Care and Aftersales

-Tim Turvey has global oversight for customer care and aftersales, including driving customer retention throughout the ownership life cycle by ensuring global service engineering readiness for launch vehicles, service parts planning and procurement, warehousing and logistics, the parts distribution network, and service, sales, and marketing support to the GM North America dealer and the independent aftermarket channels.
-Turvey previously served as executive director of GM North America Customer Care and Aftersales.
+Turvey has global oversight for customer care and aftersales, including driving customer retention throughout the ownership lifecycle by ensuring global service engineering readiness for launch vehicles; service parts planning and procurement; the parts distribution network; and providing service, sales, and marketing support to the GM’s dealers and aftermarket channels.
+He previously served as executive director of GM North America Customer Care, and Aftersales sales and marketing.

 Since August 2018, Westenberg has been in Shanghai and oversees all financial operations in China.
 Prior to this, he held several important leadership positions, including GM vice president and treasurer.
-Before becoming treasurer, Westenberg was executive director, corporate financial planning and analysis, with responsibility for GM’s financial forecasting, budgeting, and medium-term planning activities, as well as leading the finance team supporting the company’s global corporate staffs.
-Westenberg also worked in public accounting and financial restructuring consulting at Ernst & Young LLP.
+Before becoming treasurer, Westenberg was executive director, corporate financial planning and analysis, with responsibility for GM’s financial forecasting, budgeting, and medium-term planning activities, as well as supporting the company’s global corporate staffs.

 Vice President, Global Manufacturing Engineering

-Kurt Wiese has global manufacturing engineering responsibility for automotive press, body, paint, assembly, controls, powertrain, and global program management.
-He has 38 years of experience in manufacturing and engineering.
-His most recent position was executive director of global product development.
-Earlier, Wiese led operations at Oshawa Truck Assembly and manufacturing engineering vehicle body systems.
-He has a strong reputation for relationship-building and inspiring creativity among his team.
+Wiese’s global team of 5,000 has manufacturing engineering responsibility for automotive press, body, paint, assembly, controls, propulsion, and global program management.
+He has 40 years of experience in manufacturing and manufacturing engineering.
+His previous roles included executive director of product industrialization; executive director, manufacturing engineering vehicle body center; and plant manager at the Oshawa (Canada) Truck Assembly facility.

 U.S. Vice President, Global Buick-GMC

-Duncan Aldred is responsible for Buick-GMC sales, service, and marketing in the U.S. and oversees brand strategy globally.
+Aldred is responsible for Buick-GMC sales, service, and marketing in the U.S. and oversees brand strategy globally.
 He had been chairman and managing director of Vauxhall Motors and CEO of Opel Ireland, based in Great Britain.
 Aldred joined GM in 1990 at Vauxhall’s Ellesmere Port plant near Liverpool.
-He worked in various positions in Vauxhall sales and marketing before becoming Vauxhall retail sales director in 2004.
-Following assignments in Hungary and Germany, he was named managing director, Vauxhall Motors.
+He worked in various positions in Vauxhall sales and marketing before becoming Vauxhall retail sales director in 2004, and then managing director, and ultimately chairman of Vauxhall Motors.

 U.S. Vice President, Chevrolet Marketing

-Paul Edwards oversees all aspects of Chevrolet marketing in the U.S. He had been executive director of GM’s global marketing since 2010, and was responsible for Chevrolet global marketing, global media operations, agency management, marketing alliances, licensing, branded entertainment, and auto shows.
+Edwards oversees all aspects of Chevrolet marketing in the U.S. He had been executive director of GM’s global marketing since 2010, and was responsible for Chevrolet global marketing, global media operations, agency management, marketing alliances, licensing, branded entertainment, and auto shows.
 Edwards began his GM career in 1992 at Cadillac, where he held a variety of sales and marketing positions.
-He was named manager of Chevrolet advertising in 2003 and, in 2004, he was appointed director of media operations.
+He was named manager of Chevrolet advertising in 2003.

 U.S. Vice President, Chevrolet

-Brian Sweeney is responsible for Chevrolet sales, service, and marketing in the U.S. He had been U.S. VP, Buick-GMC sales and service, since 2010.
-Sweeney joined GM in 1990 and held a series of sales and service assignments at GMC, Pontiac, and GM vehicle sales, service, and marketing before becoming VP of Saab Cars USA in 2004.
-GM’s dealers credit Sweeney with boosting Buick’s lease business and raising customer service, including the implementation of a courtesy transportation program for service customers.
+Sweeney is responsible for Chevrolet sales, service, and marketing in the U.S. He had been U.S. vice president, Buick-GMC sales and service since 2010.
+Sweeney joined GM in 1990 and held a series of sales and service assignments at GMC; Pontiac; and GM vehicle sales, service, and marketing before becoming vice president of Saab Cars USA in 2004.
+GM’s dealers credit Sweeney with boosting Buick’s lease business and raising customer service standards, including adding courtesy transportation for customers.

 Ken J. Barrett